pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 - [openstack][manual-openstack]
 - [vsphere][manual-vsphere]

-_NOTE_: if you need to install an earlier version of Ops Manager, select your desired version from the dropdown at the top of the page.
+_NOTE_: if you need to install an earlier version of Tanzu Operations Manager, select your desired version from the dropdown at the top of the page.

-### Creating the Ops Manager VM
+## Creating the Tanzu Operations Manager VM

-Now that we have an Ops Manager image and the resources required to deploy a VM, let's add the new task to the `install-opsman` job.
+Now that we have an Tanzu Operations Manager image and the resources required to deploy a VM, let's add the new task to the `install-opsman` job.

 ```yaml hl_lines="29-31"